 “The GDPR is raising the bar for consent.
 Marketers must explain more, be more transparent, but keep the language simple and concise.
 Under the GDPR consent can’t be bundled with any other agreement, can’t be a condition of a service and consent opt-in boxes can’t be pre-ticked.”

 This has big implications for email list growth.
-But before I get into why and how to fix it, a little background is needed.
+But before I get into why and how to fix it with some GDPR consent examples, a little background is needed.

 GDPR is not alone